richielionell/richielionell.github.io/_posts/2013-09-06-using-viralheats-sentiment-analysis-API-through-excel-2013.md

 title: Using Viralheat's Sentiment Analysis API through Excel 2013
 ---

-Microsoft's Excel 2013 comes with some interesting stuff like [PowerMap](http://www.microsoft.com/en-in/download/details.aspx?id=38395), [PowerView](http://cwebbbi.wordpress.com/2012/07/17/building-a-simple-bi-solution-in-excel-2013-part-1/) & [Apps](http://office.microsoft.com/en-us/store/apps-for-excel-FX102804981.aspx).
+Microsoft's Excel 2013 comes with some interesting stuff like [PowerMap](http://www.microsoft.com/en-in/download/details.aspx?id=38395), [PowerView](http://cwebbbi.wordpress.com/2012/07/17/building-a-simple-bi-solution-in-excel-2013-part-1/) and [Apps](http://office.microsoft.com/en-us/store/apps-for-excel-FX102804981.aspx).

 But in this post I'd like to focus on three new functions that help extract data from webservices.